Hoshiyom1/MODULE2AVAX/README.md

 ## Description

 This project serves as a starting point for utilizing Next.js with Hardhat for Ethereum development.
 It integrates frontend and smart contract functionalities.
+# Functionalities
+Functions:

+##getBalance(): A view function allowing anyone to check the contract's current balance.

+##deposit(uint256 _amount): Allows the owner to deposit additional funds into the contract.
+It increases the contract's balance by the provided _amount.

+##withdraw(uint256 _withdrawAmount): Permits the owner to withdraw funds from the contract.
+It checks if the requested withdrawal amount is available and reverts if the balance is insufficient.

+##burnAllCoins(uint256 n): Allows the owner to burn the entire balance.
+However, the current implementation includes an issue - the while loop checking for balance greater than zero could potentially result in an infinite loop, as the balance is set to zero before the loop.
+The loop condition should likely check for balance > n instead.
 ## Getting Started

 ### Installing